 - An investigative researcher will find and locate individuals needed.

 - A private investigator’s job is always changing, and they have to adapt.

 - A private investigator writes comprehensive reports and details and described facts and evidence obtained.

-The Smith Investigation Agency’s Private Investigator Training, also know as Private Investigator Course, is required through the Ministry of Community Safety & Correctional Services.
-Our course meets and exceeds their requirements So if you would like to become a private investigator, visit out website for more information.
+The Smith Investigation Agency’s Private Investigator Training, also known as the Private Investigator Course, is required through the Ministry of Community Safety & Correctional Services.
+Our course meets and exceeds their requirements.
+So if you would like to become a private investigator, visit our website for more information.